Attention deficit hyperactivity disorder

 High-quality special education can be extremely helpful in improving learning and developing a child's sense of self worth.
-However, programs vary widely in their ability to provide quality education.
-Parents must be aware of certain limitations and problems with special education:
+Still, programs vary widely in their ability to provide quality education and may not accommodate the specific needs of a child with ADHD.

 Special programs are also required under the Rehabilitation Act and by the Americans with Disabilities Act (ADA) for students at institutions of higher learning.
 It is the student's responsibility, however, to inform the administration at their college or university that they need such services.

 A number of diets have been suggested for people with ADHD.
 Several well-conducted studies have failed to support dietary effects of sugar and food additives on behavior, except possibly in a very small percentage of children.
 Still, various studies have reported behavioral improvement with diets that restrict potential allergens in the diet.
 Parents may want to discuss with their doctor a trial of an elimination diet directed at specific foods.
 Additives and foods that parents and studies report as possible triggers of behavioral changes include:

 - Any artificial colorings (particularly yellow, red, or green)

 - Other chemical additives -- for example, BHT or BHA